Veterans Affairs, Veterans Health Administration Chaplain (Jewish) in West Haven, Connecticut

 Ecclesiastical Endorsement: An ecclesiastical endorsement, dated within 12 months prior to the closing date of the announcement, from the official national endorsing authority of the Jewish faith group.
 Ecclesiastical endorsement is the written official statement by the endorsing body certifying that you are in good standing and that you, in the opinion of the endorsing body, are qualified to provide the full range of ministry required by Jewish patients in the VA's pluralistic setting.

-Ecclesiastical Endorsements are only accepted from the endorsing officials listed on the National Chaplain Center Webster: http://www1.va.gov/chaplain/ Choose "employment information" then scroll down to the list.
+Ecclesiastical Endorsements are only accepted from the endorsing officials listed on the National Chaplain Center Website: http://www.patientcare.va.gov/chaplain/index.asp , click on "Employment Information and Resources," and "List of Ecclesiastical Endorsers."
 Education: A bachelor's degree from an accredited institution plus at least 70 graduate semester hours which included all of the following: at least 20 semester hours in pastoral ministry; 20 semester hours in any combination of theology, ethics, and philosophy of religion; 20 semester hours in the study of sacred writings, including the study of languages in which sacred writings are written; and 10 semester hours in religious history and/or world religions.
 (The degree of Master of Divinity is not required, however, that degree satisfies this education requirement).
 Clinical Pastoral Education: In addition to the education requirement, applicants must have completed at least 2 units of Clinical Pastoral Education (CPE) [as defined by the Association for Clinical Pastoral Education (ACPE).
 800 hours of supervised ministry in a formal training program which incorporated both ministry formation and pastoral care skills development will be considered for equivalence to the required CPE.
 Experience: Experience refers to paid and unpaid experience, including volunteer work done through National Service programs (e.g., Peace Corps, American's) and other organizations (e.g., professional; philanthropic; religious; spiritual; community; student; social).
 Volunteer work can help build critical competencies, knowledge, and skills and can provide valuable training and experience that translates directly to paid employment.
 You will receive credit for all qualifying experience, including volunteer experience.
 At least three years of ministry experience.
 At least two years of this experience must have followed completion of the qualifying graduate education.
 Experience during graduate education may count for up to one year of the three years of required experience.
 One year of the experience must have demonstrated all of the following:

 - (a) ability to serve as a consultant or expert to a multidisciplinary treatment team;